draxios/docs/for-establishing-it-ai-team.md

-# For establishing an IT AI group with our firm
+# For establishing an IT AI group within a business

 ## Executive Summary